aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 The perimeter account, and in particular the perimeter VPC therein, functions as the single point of ingress/egress from the PBMM cloud environment to the public internet and/or on-premises network.
 This provides a central point of network control through which all workload-generated traffic, ingress and egress, must transit.
 The perimeter VPC hosts next-generation firewall instances that provide security services such as virus scanning, malware protection, intrusion protection, TLS inspection, and web application firewall functionality.
 More details on can be found in the Networking section of this document.

 #### Shared Network
-The shared network account hosts the vast majority of the AWS-side of the networking resources throughout the Architecture.
+The shared network account hosts the vast majority of the AWS-side of the networking resources throughout the *AWS Secure Environment Architecture*.
 Workload-scoped VPCs (`Dev`, `Test`, `Prod`, etc) are defined here, and shared via RAM sharing to the respective OUs in the Organization.
 A Transit Gateway provides connectivity from the workloads to the internet or on-prem, without permitting cross-environment (AKA "East:West traffic") traffic (e.g. there is no Transit Gateway route from the `Dev` VPC to the `Prod` VPC).
 More details on can be found in the Networking section of this document.

 #### Operations
 The operations account provides a central location for the cloud team to provide cloud operation services to other AWS accounts within the Organization; for example CICD, developer tooling, and a managed Active Directory installation.